MicrosoftDocs/bing-docs/bing-docs/bing-image-search/tutorial/bing-image-search-single-page-app.md

 ---
 title: "Tutorial: Create a single-page web app - Bing Image Search API"
-titleSuffix: Azure cognitive services
+titleSuffix: Bing Search services
 description: The Bing Image Search API enables you to search the web for high-quality, relevant images.
 Use this tutorial to build a single-page web application that can send search queries to the API, and display the results within the webpage.
-services: cognitive-services
+services: bing-search-services
-author: aahill
+author: swhite-msft
-manager: nitinme
+manager: ehansen
-ms.service: cognitive-services
+ms.service: bing-search-services
 ms.subservice: bing-image-search
 ms.topic: tutorial
-ms.date: 03/05/2020
+ms.date: 07/15/2020
-ms.author: aahi
+ms.author: scottwhi
 ---

 # Tutorial: Create a single-page app using the Bing Image Search API

 The Bing Image Search API enables you to search the web for high-quality, relevant images.
 Use this tutorial to build a single-page web application that can send search queries to the API, and display the results within the webpage.
-This tutorial is similar to the [corresponding tutorial](../Bing-Web-Search/tutorial-bing-web-search-single-page-app.md) for Bing Web Search.
+This tutorial is similar to the [corresponding tutorial](../../bing-web-search/tutorial/bing-web-search-single-page-app.md) for Bing Web Search.

 The tutorial app illustrates how to: